dimidagd/dimidagd.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 **AI/ML Research Engineer**, building scalable systems that turn data into actionable insights and make a measurable impact.
-Research background in *multimodal 3D perception, cyber-resilient maritime navigation*, and *remote surveillance* applications.
+R&D in using deep learning for *multimodal 3D perception, cyber-resilient maritime navigation*, and *remote sensing* applications.